KennethEnevoldsen/tomsup/README.md

 <details>
   <summary>How is the documentation generated?</summary>

-  DaCy uses [sphinx](https://www.sphinx-doc.org/en/master/index.html) to generate documentation.
+  Tomsup uses [sphinx](https://www.sphinx-doc.org/en/master/index.html) to generate documentation.
 It uses the [Furo](https://github.com/pradyunsg/furo) theme with a custom styling.

   To make the documentation you can run: